MaxTrgb/RateVerse-f/README.md

+#RateVerse
-RateVerse - rate and review video games!
+Rate and review video games!

-RateVerse is a web application that allows users to rate and review video games.
 Users can explore a vast library of games, create posts about their favorite titles, and engage with the community by commenting and rating those posts.

 Features
 User registration and authentication (sign up, login, logout)